@tdeekens avatar

 Contributor for DOMPurify which is written in JavaScript and works in all modern browsers (Safari, Opera (15+), Internet Explorer (10+), Spartan, Firefox and Chrome - as well as almost anything else using Blink or WebKit).
 It doesn't break on IE6 or other legacy browsers.
 It simply does nothing there.
 Helping to ensure code quality for setting up and maintaining continuous integration via TravisCI and BrowserStack in 8 different browsers.

 A pet project with the domain model of a conference and its attendees, speakers and organisers.
-Build with a NodeJs service for each entity and with a GraphQL (Apollo Stack) server in front.
-Technologies included in this project is: GraphQL, HapiJs, Ava (testing), XO (linting), nodemon, Docker and PM2.
+Built with a Node.js service for each entity and with a GraphQL (Apollo Stack) server in front.
+Technologies included in this project are: GraphQL, Hapi.js, Ava (testing), XO (linting), nodemon, Docker and PM2.

 react-memoise - Declaratively memoise a computation in a React component

 Expensive computations should be memoised.
-In React projects memoisation is often performed imparatively whereas it could and likely should also be declarative within the tree of components.
-React-memoise enables this through an render-prop based API.
+In React projects memoisation is often performed imperatively whereas it could and likely should also be declarative within the tree of components.
+React-memoise enables this through a render-prop based API.

 tamesy - Tames a set of wild concurrent promises by a concurrency limit